thosgood/this-weeks-finds/markdown/251-300/week290.md

             |
             |

-More generally, an "n-port" has 2n places where you can attach a wire.
+More generally, an "$n$-port" has $2n$ places where you can attach a wire.
 This numbering system may seem peculiar.
 Indeed, it overlooks circuits that have an odd number of wires coming out, like this one made of just
 wires: